dnErf/hrext06-myCruddyApp/README.md

 #### Story #4 - the observers are comming - 0/4
 - [ ] colors
 - [ ] icons
+- [ ] outlines
 - [ ] panels (margins , paddings)
 - [ ] hovers
 - [ ] accordions

-> if something need to happen but not happening
+> if something need to happen but not happening.. theres only one need to be called..

 #### Story #5 - the oberservables! - 0/2